RyanMinkIsDaMan/mnist_dcgan/README.md

 Follow [Fast.ai's guide](https://course.fast.ai/start_gcp.html) to set up a Google Cloud Platform (GCP) instance to run the notebooks in the repo.

 ## Training & Evaluation
-Run `mnist-gan.ipynb` to train and evaluate the model.
+Run `mnist-dcgan.ipynb` to train and evaluate the model.